-Part 1: Best Android File Transfer - dr.fone - Transfer (Android)
+Part 1: Best Android File Transfer - Dr.Fone - Phone Manager (Android)

-Wondershare dr.fone - Transfer (Android) is a great Android File Transfer Software to help you transfer files between Android devices and computer, including music, videos, photos, albums, contacts, messages and more.
+Wondershare Dr.Fone - Phone Manager (Android) is a great Android File Transfer Software to help you transfer files between Android devices and computer, including music, videos, photos, albums, contacts, messages and more.

 One Stop Solution to Transfer Files between Android and Computer

 - Transfer files between Android and computer, including contacts, photos, music, SMS, and more.